 Speed is a massive factor in landing page conversion.
 I measured the speed of the company's own landing page.

-Does the tool offer server-level analytics.
+Does the tool offer server-level analytics or do you have to install your own?

 Front end code editing